 I, the undersigned,

-Full names: Identity Number: Residing at:
+Full names: Identity Number: -

-do hereby declare t hat I will uphold the Code of Cond uct of the Ndla ambe Municipal Planning Tribunal
+Residing at: • • •

-contained hereunder
+do hereby declare the Tribunal contained he nat I will uphold the ereunder: Code of Conduct of the Blue Crane Route Municipal Planning

 General conduct

 - 1. A member of the Municipal Planning Tribunal must at all times- - (a) act in accordance with the principles of accountability and transparency; - (b) disclose his or her personal interests in any decision to be made in the planning process in which he or she serves or has been requested to serve; - (c) abstain completely from direct or indirect participation as an advisor or decision-maker in any matter in which he or she has a personal interest and leave any chamber in which such matter is under deliberation unless the personal interest has been made a matter of public record and the municipality has given written approval and has expressly authorised his or her participation. - 2.
 A member of the Municipal Planning Tribunal may not- - (a) use the position or privileges of a member of the Municipal Planning Tribunal or confidential information obtained as a member of the Municipal Planning Tribunal for personal gain or to improperly benefit another person; and - (b) participate in a decision concerning a matter in which that member or that members' spouse, partner or business associate, has a direct or indirect personal interest or private business interest.